 - Not a substitute for professional veterinary help.

 Just like humans, dogs love a good barbecue.
-But can dogs eat BBQ sauce?
-And what about that hot grill?
+But can dogs eat BBQ sauce, or bones?
+And what about keeping your energetic dog safe around that hot grill?

 We’ve got your answers in this guide to BBQ for dogs and their families.
 Get the scoop on which foods are safe for dogs, and how to create a dog-friendly barbecue.